MatAtBread/nodent/README.md

 Changelog
 ==========

+04Aug15: Add the initailisation option 'augmentObject' to add asyncify() and isThenable() to Object.prototype

 31Jul15: Add the ability to parse and transcompile inline <script>...</script> in HTML, enabled with the htmlScriptRegex option in generateRequestHandler()